JeevaGowtham-S/Ex-2--NN/README.md

 <H3>Name : JEEVAGOWTHAM S</H3>
 <H3>Register no. 212222230053</H3>
 <H3>Date: 13/09/2024</H3>

-<H3>Experiment No. 2 </H3>
+# Experiment No. 2
-  Implementation of Perceptron for Binary Classification
+# Implementation of Perceptron for Binary Classification
 # AIM:
 To implement a perceptron for classification using Python<BR>